gallardo-seq/MrHAMER/README.md

 ## Contact information

-For additional information, help and bug reports please send an email to one of the following: ivan.sovic@irb.hr, robert.vaser@fer.hr, mile.sikic@fer.hr, nagarajann@gis.a-star.edu.sg
+For additional information, help and bug reports please send an email to

 ## Acknowledgment

-This work has been supported in part by Croatian Science Foundation under the project UIP-11-2013-7353.
-IS is supported in part by the Croatian Academy of Sciences and Arts under the project "Methods for alignment and assembly of DNA sequences using nanopore sequencing data".
-NN is supported by funding from A*STAR, Singapore.
+This work was supported by the National Institute of Allergy and Infectious Diseases [U54AI150472 to BET and ALR, P30AI036214-26 to BET, SJL and DMS]; the National Human Genome Research Institute [R01HG009622 to BET]; the Scripps Translational Science Institute [UL1TR001114-03 to BET]; and the University of Texas System Rising STARs Award to ALR.